aaandrades/teslo-app/README.md

 ## :tada: Installation

-1. Config enviromental variables
+1. Clone the repository
+2. Clone `.env.example` and rename it to `.env`
+3. Configure enviroment variables
-2. Build and run docker with
+4. Build and run docker with
 ```
 docker-compose up -d
 ```